J.D., Vanderbilt Law School; Order of the Coif

 U.S. District Courts for the District of Columbia and Eastern District of Virginia

 Stephen has a wide range of experience litigating complex disputes before federal and state courts and administrative agencies and in arbitration.
-He has represented clients in both individual and class action cases involving commercial and government contract disputes, the False Claims Act (FCA), procurement fraud, consumer fraud, business torts, and the Administrative Procedure Act (APA).
+He has represented clients in both individual and class action cases involving commercial and government contract disputes, the False Claims Act (FCA), procurement fraud, consumer fraud, the Telephone Consumer Protection Act (TCPA), business torts, and the Administrative Procedure Act (APA).
 Stephen has authored dozens of appellate and dispositive motions briefs in courts across the country and has successfully argued multiple motions to dismiss, summary judgment motions, and appeals in federal and state court.
 He also has experience conducting internal investigations for corporate clients in response to government allegations of misconduct, including investigations of pharmaceutical clients involving Medicare and Medicaid government price reporting for pharmaceutical products.
 Stephen previously served as an Assistant U.S. Attorney in the civil section in the Eastern District of Virginia.

 - Successfully defended multiple clients in FCA procurement fraud cases brought by relators and the U.S. Department of Justice seeking hundreds of millions of dollars in damages.